design-automation/mobius-mooc-generator/README_DEV.md

 ## Structure of Folders and .md files

-The folder strcture is as follows:
+The folder structure is as follows:

 - Course_Folder (_1st level_)
   - course_settings.md